-- 12. Based on our audit, we report that the provisions of section 197 read with Schedule V to the Act are not applicable to the Company since the Company is not a public company as defined under section 2(71) of the Act.
-Accordingly, reporting under section 197(16) is not applicable. - 13.
-As required by the Companies (Auditor's Report) Order, 2016 ('the Order') issued by the Central Government of India in terms of section 143(11) of the Act, we give in the Annexure I a statement on the matters specified in paragraphs 3 and 4 of the Order. - 14.
-Further to our comments in Annexure I, as required by section 143(3) of the Act, based on our audit, we report, to the extent applicable, that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the accompanying financial statements; - in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) the financial statements dealt with by this report are in agreement with the books of account; - d) in our opinion, the aforesaid financial statements comply with Ind AS specified under section 133 of the Act;
+- 12. Based on our audit, we report that the Company has not paid or provided for any managerial remuneration during the year.
+Accordingly, reporting under Section 197(16) of the Act is not applicable. - 13.
+As required by the Companies (Auditor's Report) Order, 2016 ('the Order') issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the Annexure I a statement on the matters specified in paragraphs 3 and 4 of the Order. - 14.
+Further to our comments in Annexure I, as required by Section 143(3) of the Act, based on our audit, we report, to the extent applicable, that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the accompanying financial statements; - b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) the financial statements dealt with by this report are in agreement with the books of account; - d) in our opinion, the aforesaid financial statements comply with Ind AS specified under Section 133 of the Act; - e) on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2021 from being appointed as a director in terms of Section 164(2) of the Act; - f) we have also audited the internal financial controls with reference to financial statements of the Company as on 31 March 2021 in conjunction with our audit of the financial statements of the Company for the year ended on that date and our report dated 08 September 2021 as per Annexure II expressed unmodified opinion; and